JPEG XL: Industry support and adoption

 Besides Cloudinary, throughout JPEG XL's preliminary implementation in web browsers, various representatives of well-known industry brand names have publicly voiced support for JPEG XL as their preferred choice, including Facebook, Adobe, Intel, the Video Electronics Standards Association, The Guardian, Flickr, SmugMug, Shopify, the Krita Foundation, and Serif Ltd.

-Google's stance on JPEG XL is ambiguous, as it has contributed to the format but refrained from shipping an implementation of it in its browser.
+Google's stance on JPEG XL was historically ambiguous, as it contributed to the format but refrained from shipping an implementation of it in its browser.
 Support in Chromium and Chrome web browsers was introduced for testing April 1, 2021 and removed on December 9, 2022 – with support removed in version 110.
 The Chrome team cited a lack of interest from the ecosystem, insufficient improvements, and a wish to focus on improving existing formats as reasons for removing JPEG XL support.

 The decision was met with opposition from the community, with many voicing support for JPEG XL on Chromium's bug tracker.
 Jon Sneyers, co-author of the JPEG XL spec, has questioned the conclusions drawn by the Chrome team, saying: "I think there has been an unfortunate misinterpretation of the data ... which has unfortunately led to an incorrect decision."
 The decision was also criticized by Greg Farough from the Free Software Foundation, who said it demonstrated Google's "disturbing amount of control" over the web and web browsers.

 Mozilla expressed security concerns, as they feel that the rather bulky reference decoder would add a substantial amount of attack surface to Firefox.
 They expressed willingness to ship a decoder that meets their criteria if someone provides and integrates a suitable implementation.
-The JPEG XL team at Google Research has offered to write a decoder using the Rust programming language but maintains neutral position on supporting JPEG XL.
+The JPEG XL team at Google Research has offered to write a decoder using the Rust programming language but Mozilla maintains neutral position on supporting JPEG XL.

+On November 22, 2022 Pale Moon became the first web browser to release support for JPEG XL to the public with the release of version 31.4.0.